Prichal (ISS module): Description

 Prichal is a nodal module that has a pressurized spherical ball-shaped design with six hybrid docking ports.
 It also has functional components located outside and inside it.
 The interior of the module is divided into two zones: habitable and instrument with on-board systems.
 The zenith port out of the six ports is active SSVP-M to allow docking with the space station, while the four ports are passive hybrids of SSVP-M called SSPA-GB 1/2, enabling other modules to dock with the module.
-Lastly, the nadir port is a passive SSVP-M; but has SSPA-GM adapter fitted on it converting it into SSVP-G. This would support automated transfer of propellants between docked Russian spacecraft and the space station in both directions, and automated docking of crewed and uncrewed spacecraft using the KURS-NA system along with docking of future modules like prichal to nauka after removal of the adapter.
-Such a design is significantly different from the one of the docking modules Pirs and Poisk that have only one docking port for spacecraft each.
+Lastly, the nadir port is a passive SSVP-M; but has SSPA-GM adapter fitted on it converting it into SSVP-G. This would support the automated transfer of propellants between docked Russian spacecraft and the space station in both directions and the automated docking of crewed and uncrewed spacecraft using the KURS-NA system along with docking of future modules like Prichal to Nauka after removal of the adapter.
+Such a design is significantly different from that of the docking modules Pirs and Poisk that have only one docking port for spacecraft each.
 The docking compartment has an internal volume of 19 m3.
-It also has ERA grapple fixtures for European Robotic Arm to move about from one part of the module to other parts or to Nauka.
+It also has ERA grapple fixtures for the European Robotic Arm to move about from one part of the module to other parts or to Nauka.

+During development, Prichal module was called the Uzlovoy Module (UM, узловой модуль).